josephblackelite/geospur/README.md

 - Firebase CLI (`npm install -g firebase-tools`)
 - A Firebase project (see the next section)

+### Local development configuration

+- Place `.env` files alongside each app:
+  - `apps/web/.env` for the SvelteKit client.
+  - `services/api/.env` (or shell env vars) for the Express API.
+- Set `GOOGLE_APPLICATION_CREDENTIALS` to an absolute path for your service account JSON (for example, `/Users/you/.config/gcloud/geospur-service-account.json`).
+- ⚠️ **Never commit private keys or service account JSON files**.
+Keep them in your local secrets manager or ignored `.env` files only.

 ### Firebase project configuration

 1. Create a Firebase project in the console.